simoncblyth/opticks/notes/issues/gxt_MOI_shakedown.rst

 gxt_MOI_shakedown
 ===================

-TODO : Have to use MASK=t OR MASK=non to make the simtrace intersects visible ?
-Why ?
+FIXED : No longer need MASK=t OR MASK=non to make the simtrace intersects visible
 ---------------------------------------------------------------------------------------

 ::